Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads: Introduction

-While \cite{6031929,9707664,kwasinski2010dynamic,5764841,6909049,7182770,8688445} analyze the stability problem under different conditions, virtual inertia is not considered.
-In~\cite{7015592, 7801819,samanta2018virtual,9069316, 9264685}, stability with virtual inertia is justified by demonstrating that the system under study is stable.
-The impact of virtual inertia on stability remains unclear.
-Intuition suggests that virtual inertia would deteriorate the system stability since it makes the converter control slower.
-However, we show that this is not always true and virtual inertia can improve stability when properly designed.
-We perform a rigorous stability analysis and show how the virtual inertia can impact the DC grid stability with CPLs.
+An open question is how virtual inertia affects the stability of a DC grid dominated by CPLs.
+In~\cite{7015592, 7801819,samanta2018virtual,9069316, 9264685}, stability with virtual inertia is evaluated numerically, demonstrating that the system under study is stable.
+In \cite{6031929,9707664,kwasinski2010dynamic,5764841,6948369,6909049,9855660,7182770}, virtual inertia is not considered in the stability analysis.
+In \cite{7539344}, DC grid stability with CPLs is analyzed with a frequency-dependent virtual impedance, which is equivalent to the LPF implementation of virtual inertia.
+The effect of varying virtual inertia on stability is evaluated numerically for the system under study.
+Results in \cite{7539344} show that the stability of the studied system can be improved by virtual inertia.
+However, it is unclear whether this conclusion can be generalized to other DC grids designs, and no closed-form design metric is provided to guide practicing engineers in selecting the appropriate virtual inertia.

+In this paper, we perform a rigorous stability analysis and show how virtual inertia impacts DC grid stability with CPLs.
 First, we show that the LPF and machine emulation implementations of virtual inertia in DC grids are equivalent.
-Next, we provide the criterion for evaluating the DC grid stability when virtual inertia is considered.
-We prove that the stability criterion can be simplified to a single requirement of the minimum DC bus capacitance.
-Finally, we evaluate the impact of virtual inertia on the grid stability with CPLs and conclude that: 1. the grid stability can be improved if virtual inertia is properly designed; 2. a large virtual inertia deteriorates the system stability and a correspondingly large DC bus capacitance is required to guarantee stability.
+Next, we formulate the criterion for evaluating DC grid stability when virtual inertia is considered.
+We prove that the stability criterion can be reduced to a single closed-form expression.
+We evaluate the impact of virtual inertia on stability with CPLs.
+Specifically, we derive the analytical expressions for the optimal virtual inertia that improves stability and for the maximum virtual inertia that can be provided without deteriorating stability.
+Finally, we present a step-by-step guideline to design a stable DC grid with virtual inertia.

 The rest of the paper is organized as follows.
-In Section~\ref{problem}, a representative system for stability analysis is introduced, and different implementations of virtual inertia are discussed.
+In Section~\ref{problem}, a representative DC system for stability analysis is introduced, and different implementations of virtual inertia are discussed.
 Section~\ref{stability} presents the stability analysis.
+In Section~\ref{design_sec}, the design guideline is presented.
 Section~\ref{experiment} shows the test results and Section \ref{conclusion} concludes the paper.